-If you have any problems or concerns about your covered services or care, the "Coverage Decisions, Appeals, and Complaints" section of this booklet tells you what you can do.
-It gives you the details about how to deal with all types of problems and complaints.
+If you have any problems, concerns, or complaints and need to request coverage, or make an appeal, the "Coverage Decisions, Appeals, and Complaints" section of this document tells you what you can do.

-What you need to do to follow up on a problem or concern depends upon the situation.
-You might need to ask us to make a coverage decision for you, make an appeal to us to change a coverage decision, or make a complaint.
 Whatever you do-ask for a coverage decision, make an appeal, or make a complaint-we are required to treat you fairly.